info201b-au2022/project-jstinle/docs/p01-proposal.md

 | Student Loan Balances by Age by State | 52             | 15           |
 | PortfoliobyBorrowerLocationAge \*     | 15             | 3            |

+*The first data file (balances by age by state) is stored in the data folder of this repository.
-\* *There are 50 of these data files, one per each state in the United States, which are not available in CSV form and will only be used if necessary.
-These are accessed by clicking each state on the map interface on the provided website below.*
+\*There are 50 of these data files, one per each state in the United States, which are not available in CSV form.
+These are accessed by clicking each state on the map interface on the provided website below, which provides a table of values.*

 *LINK:* [https://livingatlas-dcdev.opendata.arcgis.com/datasets/UrbanObservatory::student-loan-balances-by-age-by-state/explore?location=38.995091%2C-112.206293%2C4.52&showTable=true](full citation in references)